 Biography: Hae Min is a 2D animator and illustrator who specialises in character design and visual concept development.
 She aims to tell her stories through various visual media.

-Directed by Ansh Sirohi
+Ansh Sirohi (Singapore)

 Synopsis: Health Hazard glimpses into the life of a young adult grasping at straws to remain physically and emotionally healthy in an increasingly stressful life.

-Directed by Yan Han Hoo, Im Eun Sue
+Yan Han Hoo, Im Eun Sue (Singapore)